-As from June 9th, travelers from the EU who have been vaccinated against the virus will be able to enter France without having to present a negative PCR test.
-The vaccination must be complete and dated two weeks before departure.
-For those who received the Johnson & Johnson vaccine, this is four weeks.
+As from June 30th, travelers from the EU who have been vaccinated against the virus will be able to enter France without having to present a negative PCR test.
+The vaccination must be complete and dated one week before departure (so no longer two weeks as it was before).
+For those who received the Johnson & Johnson vaccine, this is (and remains) four weeks.
 You must be able to show proof of complete vaccination.

-Travelers who have not yet been (fully) vaccinated must be able to present either a negative PCR test (maximum 72 hours old) or a negative rapid test (maximum 48 hours old).
+Travelers who have not yet been (fully) vaccinated must be able to present either a negative PCR test or antigen test, carried out a maximum of 72 hours before arrival in France.
+Attention: since July 18, for travelers coming from the Netherlands, Spain, Portugal, Greece, Cyprus, Great Britain, the test must be carried out a maximum of 24 hours before arrival in France.
 A sworn statement must also be completed to show that you have not shown any symptoms in the past 48 hours.
 You can download this certificate here.

 Children under 11 are exempt from this.